Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 that canonical content RAG has advanced.
 Reset removes that transient outcome from the same presentation state.

-The full filter panel provides independent review-outcome facets for question content, question images, answer content, and answer images.
-They classify only exact current-state outcomes.
+The review surface groups the four independent targets into two reviewer
+contexts: Question pairs question content with question images, and Answer pairs answer content with answer images.
+Both tracks in the active context keep their own controls, comments, outcomes, status backgrounds, and commands.

+The full filter panel shows only the two RAG and outcome facets in the active context.
+Question filters never narrow the Answer context, and Answer filters never narrow the Question context.
+Inactive selections remain in the URL so switching context restores that lens, but the filter engine ignores them until their context is active.
+The facets classify only exact current-state outcomes.
 They contain only canonical review values, presented as **Pending** for `PRNS` or no exact outcome, **Approved** for `PRG`, **Reviewed (Comments)** for `PRCR`, **Ready For Review** for `PRCC`, **Blocked** for `PRBD`, and **Coming Soon** for `PRCS`.
 A load failure is reported as unavailable and is never treated as Pending.
 There are no synthetic or inverse filter options.
-Selections within one facet use OR; all four outcome, RAG, and dimensional facets combine with AND.
-The selections use the URL parameters `question-review`, `question-image-review`, `answer-review`, and `answer-image-review`.
+Selections within one facet use OR; the two active outcome facets, two active RAG facets, and common dimensional facets combine with AND.
+The selections use the URL parameters

-Each top-level question heading also summarizes its exact current question and answer activity.
+`question-review`, `question-image-review`, `answer-review`, and `answer-image-review`.

+Each top-level question heading also summarizes the two tracks in the active context.
+The main content surface uses the content outcome background, while a persistent image-status block uses the image outcome background even when the inline review panel is hidden.
 Actionable outcomes use the same semantic label and colour mapping as their controls, while current-state comment counts remain visually distinct.
 Prior-state comment counts appear in this scan surface only when **Show previous feedback** is enabled.
 The sticky review toolbar exposes a compact Filters control and active-filter count; it moves focus to the normal non-sticky filter panel, which offers a return control to the question the reviewer was inspecting.